delphidabbler/codesnip/Docs/ReadMe.txt

   contain multiple paragraphs.

-* The number of compilers that appear in the compiler results table in the display pane can now be determined by the user.
+* The number of compilers that appear in the compiler results table in the display pane can now be determined by the user, so you can omit those that are of no interest to you.

-* There is a new option on Tools menu that checks availability of new versions of CodeSnip.
+* There is a new option on the Tools menu that checks availability of new versions of CodeSnip.
+Note though that this does not report new beta's, only final releases.

 For other features of the v4 beta please read the change log for this release and all the v4 previews at http://delphidabbler.com/software/codesnip/log?v=4